ldfo/Car-Behavioral-Cloning/writeup_report.md

 # **Behavioral Cloning**

-## Writeup
+## Write-up

 ---

 The goals of this project are the following:
-* Use the simulator to collect data of good driving behavior
+* Use the simulator to collect data on good driving behavior
 * Build, a convolution neural network in Keras that predicts steering angles from images
 * Train and validate the model with a training and validation set
 * Test that the model successfully drives around track one without leaving the road